Predictively Oriented Posteriors

-\end{theorem} Since $k$ is fixed throughout all inequalities above, the constants associated to $k$ play no role in the presented bounds since $n$ can always be chosen large enough to render them insubstantial.
-As in Lemma \ref{lemma:pac-bayes-bound-master}, all results in Theorem \ref{thm:DI-master} evaluate the \pro{} posterior predictive $P_{Q_n}$ and its relationship to the Gibbs posterior predictive $P_{Q_n^{\dagger}}$ in terms of the divergence $\mathcal{D}_{S}$ induced by the score chosen to construct these posteriors. \ref{item:master-theorem-DI-WS} concerns the well-specified setting.
-Here, Gibbs posteriors typically concentrate towards the correct model parameter at the usual$\log(n) / n^{1/2}$ rate.
-As the result shows, the difference in predictive performance between \pro{} posteriors and Gibbs posteriors in this setting is small, and of order $\log(n) / n^{1/2}$.
-In fact, in Section \ref{sec:theoretical-details}, we show that in the case of a well-specified model, the \pro{} posterior behaves similarly to a Gibbs posterior, and converges to a point mass at the data-generating parameter.
-For the case of non-trivial misspecification studied in \ref{item:master-theorem-DI-non-trivially-NT}, the situation changes: now, \pro{} posteriors deliver predictive performance that strictly outperforms those of Bayes and Gibbs posteriors.
+Theorem \ref{thm:DI-master} evaluates the \ac{pro} posterior predictive $P_{Q_n}$ and its relationship to the Gibbs posterior predictive $P_{Q_n^{\dagger}}$ in terms of the divergence $\mathcal{D}_{S}$ induced by the score chosen to construct both posteriors. \ref{item:master-theorem-DI-WS} concerns the well-specified setting.
+Here, Gibbs posteriors typically concentrate towards the correct model parameter at the usual $\log(n) / n^{1/2}$ rate.
+As the result shows, the difference in predictive performance between \ac{pro} posteriors and Gibbs posteriors in this setting is small, and usually of order $\log(n) / n^{1/2}$.
+For the case of non-trivial misspecification studied in \ref{item:master-theorem-DI-non-trivially-NT}, the situation changes: now, the \ac{pro} posteriors strictly outperforms Bayes and Gibbs posteriors.
 In particular, this performance gap will be of order $\inf_{\theta \in \Theta}\mathcal{D}_S(P_{\theta}, P_0)-\inf_{Q \in \mathcal{P}(\Theta)}\mathcal{D}_S(P_{Q}, P_0)$, which grows larger as the benefits of averaging over $\mathcal{M}_{\Theta}$ become more pronounced.
 To confirm this intuition, the result in \ref{item:master-theorem-DI-non-trivially-CR} considers the special case of convex recovery, where $\inf_{Q \in \mathcal{P}(\Theta)}\mathcal{D}_S(P_{Q}, P_0) = 0$.
-As expected, the \ac{pro} posterior recovers the true data-generating process is $\log(n) / n^{1/2}$.
-In contrast, the Gibbs posterior predictive $P_{Q_n^{\dagger}}$ \textit{never} recovers the true data generating process in this setting, and instead converges to a point mass at $\theta^{\star} = \argmin_{\theta \in \Theta}\mathcal{D}_S(P_{\theta}, P_0)$.
+As expected, the \ac{pro} posterior recovers the true data-generating process at rate $\nu_n$.
+In contrast, the Gibbs posterior predictive $P_{Q_n^{\dagger}}$ \textit{never} recovers the true data generating process in this setting, and instead collapses onto a point mass at $\theta^{\star} = \argmin_{\theta \in \Theta}\mathcal{D}_S(P_{\theta}, P_0)$.
 Lastly, the result also shows that the only case in which the choice of scoring rule has a notable impact is the non-trivially misspecified case: when the model satisfies convex recovery or is well-specified, \textit{any} scoring rule will recover the same predictive distribution for $n$ sufficiently large.
 This suggests that \ac{pro} posteriors are generally less sensitive to the choice of scoring rule than Gibbs posteriors.